Schubert puzzles and integrability II: multiplying motivic Segre classes: The puzzle rule

 \rem[gray]{The inclusion of finite Dynkin diagrams $\mathfrak a_d \subset \mathfrak x_{2d}$ described on Fig.~\ref{fig:dd} induces an inclusion of quantized loop algebras. using Drinfeld currents. respects inclusion of finite quantum groups. but are these *Hopf* algebra embeddings?
 NO. (particularly obvious in the RTT formulation -- intermediate states are arbitrary) and certainly the automorphisms are *not* Hopf algebra automorphisms.}}

-For any $z''/z'\not\in q^{\ZZ}$, $V_a(z')\otimes V_b(z'')$ and $V_b(z'')\otimes V_a(z')$ are known to be irreducible and isomorphic (see \cite{Chari-braid} and \cite[sect.~3.7]{HL-cluster}); let $\check R_{a,b}(z''/z')$, $a,b=1,2,3$ be the unique $\xqg$ intertwiner from $V_a(z')\otimes V_b(z'')$ to $V_b(z'')\otimes V_a(z')$, with the normalization condition
+For any $z''/z'\not\in q^{2\ZZ}$, $V_a(z')\otimes V_b(z'')$ and $V_b(z'')\otimes V_a(z')$ are known to be irreducible and isomorphic (see \cite{Chari-braid} and \cite[\S3.7]{HL-cluster}); let $\check R_{a,b}(z''/z')$, $a,b=1,2,3$ be the unique $\xqg$ intertwiner from $V_a(z')\otimes V_b(z'')$ to $V_b(z'')\otimes V_a(z')$, with the normalization condition

 making $\check R_{a,b}(z)$ a rational function of $z$.
-We will justify in what follows the slightly stronger statement that $\check R_{a,b}(z''/z')$ is well-defined in the localization above, i.e., explain the exceptions (i) and (ii).
+We will justify in what follows the slightly stronger statement that $\check R_{a,b}(z''/z')$ is well-defined in the localization above, i.e., we will explain the exceptions (i) and (ii).

-Maulik and Okounkov \cite{MO-qg} and Okounkov \cite{Ok-K} define $R$-matrices {\em geometrically}\/ using the stable envelope construction, recalled here in \S\ref{sec:geominterp}.
+In \cite{MO-qg,Ok-K} Maulik and Okounkov define $R$-matrices {\em geometrically}\/ using the stable envelope construction, recalled here in \S\ref{sec:geominterp}.
 As we shall see, our normalization \eqref{eq:normR} of the $R$-matrices coincides with the one defined geometrically only when $a=b$.
 For now, the choice of normalization for $a\ne b$ is ad hoc and allows for a simpler formulation of our main theorem.
 A proper explanation (at least in cohomology) will be given in \S\ref{sec:geominterp}.

 As in \S \ref{sec:stable}, we represent $R$-matrices diagrammatically as crossings, except we now distinguish the various $V_a(z)$ by the color of the line -- green, red, blue for $a=1,2,3$.

 For $\check R_{1,2}(z)$, we also use the ``dual'' graphical depiction which is traditional in Schubert puzzles, namely,